Ian Alan Paul

 Ian Alan Paul (b.
 1984) is a transdisciplinary artist and theorist whose work examines instantiations of power and practices of resistance in global contexts.
-His projects are formally diverse, often making use of writing, photography, video, and code, and are informed by critical theory and continental philosophy.
-Presently, he is exploring the planetary entanglement of control, climate change, and capitalism in an experimental documentary and is coediting an anthology of essays and artworks that explores the consolidation the so-called European Migrant “Crisis” as an object of political contention, affective investment, and legal and legislative maneuver.
+Their projects are formally diverse, often making use of text, photography, video, and code, and are informed by critical theory and continental philosophy.
+Presently, Ian is exploring the planetary entanglement of control, climate change, and capitalism in an experimental documentary and is co-editing an anthology of essays and artworks that explores the consolidation the so-called European Migrant “Crisis” as an object of political contention, affective investment, and legal and legislative maneuver.

-Over the course of his life, Ian has lived, taught, and worked for extended periods in the United States, Mexico, Spain, Egypt, and Palestine.
-He received a PhD in Film and Digital Media Studies from UC Santa Cruz in 2016 as well as a hybrid MFA/MA from SFAI in 2011.
-He has exhibited, given lectures and workshops, and been published internationally.
+Over the course of their life, Ian has lived, taught, and worked for extended periods in the United States, Mexico, Spain, Egypt, and Palestine.
+They received a PhD in Film and Digital Media Studies from UC Santa Cruz in 2016 as well as a hybrid MFA/MA from SFAI in 201

 Current research interests include: Control Societies, The Cybernetic Hypothesis, Surveillance Capitalism, Climate Change, Migration, Destituent Power, Contemporary Anarchist and Communist Thought.